 If you want to test against other services, like Kinesis, S3, or Athena, you can use localstack.
 It’s a powerful tool that combines a lot of mocks for various services into a single package.

 In my opinion, if you get to the point of using Local Stack then it’s probably a good sign that your flow has become sufficiently complicated that you should be moving your testing to the cloud.

 The moment you understand you need to start testing in the cloud environment, you’ll find that the single biggest bottleneck is the upload.

 When you want to start testing on the cloud, you need to upload the file with the Lambda and the various resources to the AWS environment, and AWS will immediately start recreating that environment.

-This part takes a lot of time, so in the next 8 tips we’re going to look at ways that you can accelerate this process.
+This part takes a lot of time, so here are 8 tips for accelerating this process.

 Any libraries you don’t need should be removed.
 Make sure to choose the right languages.
-Java for example produces very large packages, dozens of megabytes, so it takes a long time to upload.
+Java, for example, produces very large packages, taking up dozens of megabytes, so it takes a long time to upload.
 If you’re doing a lot of machine learning coding, there are many layers that package many known machine learning libraries, which you can use in your code without uploading all the time.